Fanny Andrews Shepard: Medical work

 In 1882, Shepard moved to the Ottoman Empire with her husband, and supported his work at the Azariah Smith Medical Hospital attached to Central Turkey College in Aintab.
 Although as a woman she was not permitted to work as a physician, she could work as a nurse and midwife at the Aintab American Hospital.
 Later she lectured in medical botany at the Medical Department of the Central Turkey College.

 Botanising

 Shepard was the first woman to make a collection of herbarium specimens in Turkey.
 She sent them to George Edward Post, thus assisting with his publication The Flora of Syria, Palestine and Sinai.
-The specimens she collected now form part of the herbarium of the American University of Beirut, with the type specimens she collecting being held at the Conservatory and Botanical Garden of the City of Geneva.
+The specimens she collected now form part of the herbarium of the American University of Beirut, with the type specimens she collecting being held at the Geneva Botanical Garden.
 Post named the species Medicago shepardii in her honour.

 Business

 She continued to live and work in Aintab between the years 1882 and 1919.
 While living there she established a firm called Industries for Women and Girls with Corinna Shattuck, where women could work producing needlework for export.
 Shepard then worked with her sister Lucy C. Andrews to establish a market for the lace and needlework.
 Her sister, after a visit to Turkey, returned to the United States with samples of the lace and needlework, and supplied American businesses with these products.
 The money earned through this business helped support the women producing the products, to fund a library building at the Central Turkey College, and assisted in funding a new wing for the hospital at Aintab.